-- a) Fails to abide by the terms and conditions under which the registration has been given. - b) Makes any false declaration to the Buyer. - c) Other than in situations of force majeure, withdraws from the procurement process after opening of financial bids. - d) Supplies sub-standard goods or uninspected goods. - e) Renders services (including after sales services and maintenance services) of an inferior quality than those contracted. - f) Fails to execute a contract or fails to execute it satisfactorily. - g) The required technical/ operational staff or equipment are no longer available with the firm or there is change in its production/ service line affecting its performance adversely. - h) Is declared bankrupt or insolvent. - i) Fails to submit the required documents/ information for review of registration, where required. - j) Adopts unethical business practices, not acceptable to the government. - k) The performance is rated below par during the evaluation process. - 1) The firm fails or neglects to respond to three consecutive invitations to bid within the range of products for which it is registered. - m) The registration of a firm is cancelled under a Government notification (from list of firms) by another department/organization of Government. - n) Any other ground which, in the opinion of the registering authority, is not in public interest.
+a) Fails to abide by the terms and conditions under which the registration has been given.

+- b) Makes any false declaration to the Buyer. - c) Fails to abide by undertaking given in the Bid Security Declaration. - d) Other than in situations of force majeure, withdraws from the procurement process after opening of financial bids. - e) Supplies sub-standard goods or uninspected goods. - Renders services (including after sales services and maintenance services) of an inferior quality than those contracted. - g) Fails to execute a contract or fails to execute it satisfactorily. - h) The required technical/ operational staff or equipment is no longer available with the firm or there is change in its production/ service line affecting its performance adversely. - i) Is declared bankrupt or insolvent. - j) Fails to submit the required documents/ information for review of registration, where required. - k) Adopts unethical business practices not acceptable to the Government. - 1) The performance is rated below par during the evaluation process. - m) The firm fails or neglects to respond to three consecutive invitations to bid within the range of products for which it is registered. - n) The registration of a firm is cancelled under a Government notification (from list of firms) by another department/organization of Government. - o) Any other ground which, in the opinion of the registering authority, is not in public interest.